CinemaCon (The Studio): Plot

 Matt dines with his mother, who does not support much of his ideas, as he prepares to leave soon for CinemaCon.
 Outside the restaurant, Matt meets with a woman who is friends with Dave Franco, who sells him mushrooms for his trip.

 In Las Vegas, Matt tells Sal and Quinn that he is going to use mushrooms during the stay and wants them to join them.
 While rehearsing their presentation, Matt meets with Griffin in the aisle.
 Griffin reveals that he is not 65 years old, he is actually 82 years old, and has been concerned about an incoming sale to Amazon, which would lead to massive changes and lay-offs.
 Matt reassures Griffin that their upcoming presentation will lift Continental Studios' perception.
 At Matt's hotel suite pre-event party, the staff notes Griffin acting erratically with Franco, realizing they ate mushrooms.
 Matt is finally forced to reveal news about the possible sale, but claims that he has the situation under control.

-Matt tries to get the party over so he can get Griffin out before he worsens the situation, but is shocked to find that Zöe Kravitz is attending the party.
+Matt tries to get the party over so he can get Griffin out before he worsens the situation, but is shocked to find that Zoë Kravitz is attending the party.
 She eats some of the chocolate, finding too late that they are dosed with mushrooms.
 As the effects begin to kick in, they are forced to keep her in a room while they search for Griffin.
 They find him outside a casino near a canal, realizing he is too high to participate at CinemaCon.
 As Matt reiterates that Griffin will not miss the presentation, Griffin accidentally falls into a gondola.
 As the staff tries to get to him, Griffin makes his way to the Venetian, where he finds Patty.
 Griffin offends Patty, expressing pleasure in having fired her.
 After he leaves, Patty asks a stranger to borrow his phone, and subsequently calls Matthew Belloni to come to the Venetian for a big story, planning to expose Griffin's behavior.